tahacheikh2003/CodeAlpha_BasicNetworkSniffer/README.md

 # CodeAlpha - Advanced Basic Network Sniffer

 ## Overview
 This project is an improved version of a basic network sniffer built with Python and Scapy for the CodeAlpha Cyber Security Internship.
-It captures live packets, identifies important protocols, shows source and destination information, previews payload data, supports useful filters, and saves the capture into a PCAP file for later analysis.
+It captures live network packets, identifies important protocols, displays source and destination information, previews payload data, supports useful filters, and saves the capture into a PCAP file for later analysis.

 ## Features
 - Capture live network packets using Scapy